Australia

 The Best Things To Do In The Northern Territory

-The Northern Territory is unlike anywhere else in Australia and you’ll feel it the minute you arrive, whether that be at one of the airports or as you cross the border in your 4WD.
+The Northern Territory is unlike anywhere else in Australia and you’ll feel it the minute you arrive.
 It’s a land of outrageous natural beauty and even better people, so take it slow, get to know some locals and immerse yourself in the culture; this is no place to be in a rush.

-Here are 12 of the best things to do in the Northern Territory, time to tick them off the bucket list.
+Here are 14 of the best things to do in the Northern Territory in 2025.

 Sleep Under The Stars

 The absolute number one thing to do in the Northern Territory in our opinion is to sleep in a swag under the jaw-dropping Milky Way.
 Seeing this beauty from the outback is like nothing you can imagine and the sight will stay with you forever, trust us.
-You can camp in plenty of the spots we’ve listed below, otherwise check out a comprehensive list of NT campgrounds
+You can camp in plenty of the spots we’ve listed below, otherwise check out a comprehensive list of NT campgrounds.
+If the glamping life is your game, check out Gorge View Bush Retreat in Katherine, Top End Safari Camp in Bynoe and Cooinda Lodge in Kakadu.

 Litchfield National Park